prediqtiv/prediqtiv.github.io/trades-get/README.md

 * Client-side HTML, CSS & JavaScript in single file
 * Fast, nice simple script
 * But there's no [FOSS]( https://en.wikipedia.org/wiki/Free_and_open-source_software ) way of getting it to run on a schedule unattended

+>> No longer works.
+Yahoo YQL has removed support for featues this script uses

 ## Concept